040code/040code/_posts/2018-09-07-fsf-frontend.md

 2013 it was already possible to do a lot of reactive stuff with imba.io

 4
-Robert Nickel about Mob Programming
+Robert Nickel about Mob Programming.
+We love Mob Programming, but it's hard.
+See [slides](https://docs.google.com/presentation/d/1HwfNfWzRSPMSIrTi41yRaRPme3xdI6dD18vwxi2kfJo/edit#slide=id.g40d1a107b1_0_138)

 5
 Andreaverlicchie.eu